jdersch/PERQemu/PERQemu/Readme.txt

 All window manager commands are prefixed by Ctrl-Del, then a letter.
 Until you're familiar with it, Ctrl-Del h for help brings up a command summary.
 There are also pop-up menus, and the icons change depending on what SAPPHIRE wants you to do (make a window, move a window, etc).
-So to stop a program in Accent, use Ctrl-Del c, or Ctrl-Del k for added oomph.
+To interrupt a program in Accent, use Ctrl-Del c, or Ctrl-Del k for added oomph.

 Note that the mouse in Accent is in relative mode, which is awkward to emulate